 High Med.
-Low Fulfill the community vision for the City Center, the Regional Growth Center, and light rail service through Lynnwood.
-0 Ensure financial stability and economic success.
+Low Fulfill the community vision for the City Center, the Regional Growth Center and light rail service through Lynnwood. r, O Ensure financial stability and economic success.
 0 Nurture operational & organizational excellence.
 0 4 Be a safe community 0 Be a diverse, welcoming, equitable, and livable city.
 0 Pursue & maintain collaborative relationships and partnerships.
 0

 Equity and Social Justice High Med.
 Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment. $\circ$ To encourage a broad business base in sector, size and related employment, and promote high quality development.
-To invest in preserving and expanding parks, recreation, and community programs. $\bigcirc$ To be a cohesive community that respects all citizens. $\circ$ To invest in efficient, integrated, local and regional transportation systems. $\bigcirc$ To ensure a safe environment through rigorous criminal and property law enforcement. $\cup$ To be a city that is responsive to the wants and needs of our citizens.
-0
+To be a welcoming city that builds a healthy and sustainable environment.
+0 To encourage a broad business base in sector, size and related employment, and promote high quality development. \cup To invest in preserving and expanding parks, recreation, and community programs. \circ To be a cohesive community that respects all citizens. \circ To invest in efficient, integrated, local and regional transportation systems. \circ To ensure a safe environment through rigorous criminal and property law enforcement. \cup To be a city that is responsive to the wants and needs of our citizens. \circ